MicrosoftLearning/mslearn-fabric/Instructions/Labs/11-data-activator.md

 ## Create a trigger

 Let's review what you want your trigger to do: *You want to create a Reflex that sends an email to the shipping department if the temperature of a package containing a prescription is higher or lower than a certain threshold.
 The ideal temperature should between 33 degrees and 41 degrees.
-Since the Reflex events already contain a similar trigger, you create one specifically for the packages shipped to the city of Redmond*.
+Since the Reflex events already contain a similar trigger, you´ll create one specifically for the packages shipped to the city of Redmond*.

-1. Select the **New Trigger** button on the top menu.
+1. Within the *Package In Transit* event from the **Redmond Packages** object select the **New Trigger** button on the top menu.
 A new trigger is created with the default name of *Untitled*, change the name to ***Medicine temp out of range*** to better define your trigger.

     ![Screenshot of the Data Activator Reflex Design create new trigger.](./Images/data-activator-trigger-new.png)

 1. Time to select the property or event column that triggers your Reflex.
 Since you created several properties when you created your object, select the **Existing property** button and select the ***Temperature*** property.

+    ![Screenshot of the Data Activator Reflex Design select a property.](./Images/data-activator-trigger-select-property.png)

     Selecting this property should return a graph with a sample historic temperature values.

-    ![Screenshot of the Data Activator Reflex Design select a property.](./Images/data-activator-trigger-select-property.png)

     ![Screenshot of the Data Activator property graph of historic values.](./Images/data-activator-trigger-property-sample-graph.png)